 What is bokeh?

 Bokeh is the effect produced by out-of-focus lights in your image in front of or behind the subject in focus.
-Bokeh comes from the Japanese word meaning “blur,” and it’s pronounced BOH-ka.
+It comes from the Japanese word meaning “blur,” and it’s pronounced BOH-ka.
 Aperture is the opening of the lens through which light passes when you take a picture.
 Aperture affects the amount of light coming in but also what is in focus in the shot and what is not — the depth of field.
-Bokeh exists outside of what’s in focus.

 We can achieve bokeh by adjusting the aperture for a shallow depth of field, meaning only the subject in question is in focus while everything around the subject is blurry.
 A wide open aperture like f/ 2.8 does just this.